edwardgerhold/syntaxjs/README.md

 syntaxjs
 ========

-Not bugfree(*) EcmaScript 6 (7**) Interpreter(*****) written in EcmaScript 5.
+Not bugfree(*) but compliant EcmaScript 6 (7**) Interpreter(*****) written in EcmaScript 5.
 This project was started on a PIII/933 with mcedit in a dorm and is now continued on a notebook with 2 cores still in the dorm.
-It´s a fun project. (***)
+It´s a fun project.
+And pretty soon able to run itself. (***)

 Hmm, i notice difficulties with writing plain text with myself nowadays.
 I´m working on it.

-(*) still doesnt run arbitrary code, but all lockups are removed.
-I added syntax errors everywhere and controlled the loops.
-(I suspect THE Bug in the AssignmentExpression, where the PrimaryExpression/LeftHandSideExpression is not read in the correct order.
-There is a conditional Expression without parens which isn´t parsed correct, while it´s, if the condition is wrapped in parens.
-This is possibly the last real bug in the parser, the assignment expression contains the conditional expression, but it affects the whole Relational Expression Sequence, a few days ago i made the UnaryExpression recursive.
-But ```if (!(true)) {}``` didnt work without fixing for "(", too, so i suspect there a bigger mistake.
-(Don´t need to mention Expression, which looks nearly funky, but isn´t)).
+(*) still doesn´t run arbitrary JavaScript code, but all lockups are removed.

-(**) contains at last one implemented proposal and more (at and String.prototype.lpad and String.prototype.rpad, but i noticed lpad and rpad return incorrect length, they add and don´t pad and String.prototype.at is returning nothing.)
+(**) contains at last one implemented ES7 proposal and stubs for the other

-(***) serious documentation and proper seriously written license will take some weeks and a day more or two.
-JSDoc will replace the chaotic few comments left between.
+(***) serious documentation and proper seriously written license (with the same meaning) will take a while and a day more or two.

-(****) the files have to be cleaned up inside, that some functions move. and maybe two files become one.
+A few JSDoc comments will replace the chaotic few comments left between.

-(*****) typed mem and stack machine is a must for me but it will still take a while.
+(****) typed mem and stack machine is a must for me but it will still take a while.
 But then we´ll also have Weak Maps and Weak Refs.
-The code itself needs some refactoring for member expressions, which get replaced by getter functions, and the OrdinaryObject.prototype and the used this value have to be replaced by object with methods and a preceding argument of the function, but the getFunction(obj, name) interface is already existing, and costs for toString() "[object OrdinaryObject]" comparison to simulate (for a few ms), so i´m (almost) knowing what i´m doing.

-(******) Only serious problems: No parallel processing until ES7, no int64 until ES7 nativly exists, OR: one writes node modules providing interfaces into node.js to check it out under node.js.
-OR: the browsers prototype the same public.

 New: Multiple Realms
 ======================

-Issue: How to get rid of the shared state and pushing and restoring it?
-A realm creates a fresh set of intrinsics and essential functions and A parser creates a fresh tokenizer.
-Making an "a fresh parser each realm"-factory out of the old functions with shared state will be fun.
-A few days until i can commit that.
-I have to work through the code, til i got it in place.

 ```bash
 npm install -g  #to install syntaxjs from it´s directory